telerik/maui-docs/controls/datagrid/search-as-you-type.md

      * `SearchTermsLogicalOperator`(`LogicalOperator`)&mdash;The logical operator that is used when more than one search term is searched for.
      * `Cancel`(`bool`)&mdash;Indicates whether to cancel the search.

-Here is an example on how you can utilize `SearchStarting` to modify the search logic - divide the search text in separate search terms and search for all of them using "Or" operator:
+Here is an example on how you can utilize `SearchStarting` to modify the way the search is performed - for example, divide the search text in separate search terms and search for all of them using "Or" operator:

 **1.** Add the DataGrid definition to the page with the `SearchSettings` applied: